urwid/urwid/docs/tutorial/index.rst

 .. currentmodule:: urwid

-Hello world example
+Hello World Example
 ===================

-Minimal urwid application
+Minimal Urwid Application
 -------------------------

 This program displays the string ``Hello World`` in the top left corner of the